 Time Limits for Filing a Florida Slip and Fall Claim

-It's important to remember that this time limit only applies to lawsuits you file in court.
-It does not apply to claims you might file with an insurance company (check your policy for any applicable deadlines).
-However, after a slip and fall accident occurs, it's wise to get the insurance claim process started as soon as possible.
+This law (called a "statute of limitations") only applies to lawsuits you file in court.
+It does not apply to claims you might file with an insurance company (such as a third party claim you bring with the property owner's insurance carrier).
+However, after a slip and fall accident occurs, it's always wise to get the insurance claim process started as soon as possible.
 This helps preserve your rights so that you can always file a lawsuit if you need to -- or credibly threaten to file one if settlement negotiations stall -- well within the four-year window.

 What Happens If You're Partly at Fault?